glyph-cat/langutil/docs/UpdateHistory.md

 * `<Localizable/>` will update itself when `setLanguage()` is called
 * New `allowEmpty` parameter to suppress warnings about empty keywords
 * Snooze dictionary inspection until a given date

+## 3.0.0
+* Localizing function is now simplified to only one function: `localize()`
+* New `withLang()` higher-order component in favor of `<Localizable/>`
+* New `AUTO_DETECT` implementation
+* Dictionary inspection now do not happen by default in favor of performance
+* Structure your dictionary by keywords or language in the shape of an object, langutil will automatically determine which method you're using
+* New `setDictionary()` function in case you want to lazy load your localizations.

 <br/>